pierinacamarena/snowcrash/level09/resources/guide.md

 }
 ```

-I write it in /tmp for permissions
+We write it in /tmp for permissions

 ```
 level09@SnowCrash:/tmp$ gcc -std=c99 level9.c